-Both light and deep chemical peels are available in order to treat specific skin types and conditions, and both approaches come in different concentrations and formulas.
-A light chemical peel removes the outermost layers of the skin in an attempt to treat surface skin problems.
-Deep chemical peels are used for more severe conditions than the light peel.
+Both light and deep chemical peels are available to treat specific skin types and conditions, and both approaches come in different concentrations and formulas.

-Candidates for light chemical peels demonstrate some of the following symptoms:
+People who can benefit from a light chemical peel often have some of the following symptoms:

 - Rough, dry skin

-Indications for deep chemical peels are similar to those who are treated with light chemical peels, only more severe.
-Examples of symptoms treatable with deep chemical peels are:
+Indications for deep chemical peels are similar to those for light chemical peels, only more correction is needed.
+Those who can benefit from deep chemical peel may have:

 - Coarse facial wrinkles or scars, deep lines

-Deep chemical peel treatments require more follow-up care.
+Deep chemical peels require more follow-up care.
 You should arrange for assistance during initial recovery.
 You may experience swelling, and as you heal, a crust or scab will form on the treated area.
-Once this scabbing disappears, the new skin will begin to form, typically after about one week.
+Once this scabbing disappears, the new skin will begin to form, typically after about 1 week.
 Apply sunscreen carefully, as your skin will be sensitive.

 The results of the chemical peel are visible only after your old skin has flaked or peeled off.
 Several sessions may be needed in order to achieve the best results.